monicanagent/websocketsessions/README.md

 ```

 ### Peer-to-Peer Functionality
 _Note that "PID" values are peer "Private IDs" assigned to each peer when connected and used when sending private / direct communications.
-Broadcasts messages don't use PIDs._
+Broadcast messages don't use PIDs._

 #### Detecting Peer Connections & Disconnections